Last updated on May 4th, 2023 at 08:29 am

 Korean is the official language of both North and South Korea.
 But before Korea developed its language and writing system, native speakers of Korean used Hanja.
-With the influence of the Chinese language and how spoken Korean sounds like in K-dramas, many wonder if Korea is also a tonal language.
+With the influence of the Chinese language and how spoken Korean sounds in K-dramas, many wonders if Korea is also a tonal language.

 Today, we will discover if Korean is a tonal language.
 It is important for a Korean language learner to know this and not just the basic Korean vocabulary.
 Tones are one of the reasons why a certain language is hard to learn.
 So, if you want to discover more about this topic, keep on reading.

 Before we learn more about the Korean language and ask is Korean a tonal language, let us first define what tones and tonal languages are.
 The tone is defined as a variation in the pitch of the voice while speaking.
 It is also the use of pitch in language to distinguish lexical or grammatical meaning — to discriminate or inflect words.
 If that’s too difficult to comprehend, consider pitch-accent languages a subset of tonal languages.
 The major distinction is that tonal languages have multiple tones, whereas pitch-accent languages have only a few.

 Tone can be used in languages that aren’t tonal.
 To signal that a statement is an inquiry, English speakers can increase their tone at the end.
 But what’s the difference between a tonal and non-tonal language?